-The moment a player loses his last die, that player is out of the game.
+The moment a player loses their last die, that player is out of the game.

 Option 2: increasing the bid

-If a player does not want to call Dudo, he has to make a higher bid of his own.
+If a player does not want to call Dudo, they must make a higher bid of their own.
 To increase a bid a player has to choose one of the following options:

 Changing the bid to Pacos is a way to make lower die values reachable again, at the expense of quickly raising the number of dice being bid.

-A player can call out a Calza (the bid is exact) before another player places a new bid or calls Dudo.
+- A player can call out a Calza (the bid is exact) before another player places a new bid or calls Dudo.
 Anyone around the table (except the player who made the bid) is allowed to call out Calza.
-If the player that called out Calza was correct (the bid is exactly the same as the number of dice on the table) he regains one of his lost dice (if the player only had one die, then the next time they fall to having only one die will NOT trigger another Palifico round.
+If the player that called out Calza was correct (the bid is exactly the same as the number of dice on the table) they regain one of their lost dice (if the player only had one die, then the next time they fall to having only one die will not trigger another Palifico round.
 One per player per game.).
-However, if he was wrong, he loses a die.
+However, if the player was wrong, they lose a die.
 In either case the player who called out Calza will start the new round.